gkjohnson/threejs-sandbox/gtaoPass/README.md

 - Variable sample count for perf
 - Provide option that looks good with just a single sample (vary angles and distances?
 Jitter rotation per pixel?)
 - See toystory presentation on sample reuse.
+- Remove halos around balls?
+- Use proper normal and depth passes with alpha cutouts

 **Performance Knobs**
 - How many depth mips to generate / sample